 The pastor also noted that “There is a fine and subtle line between contentedly enjoying God’s good provision of wealth and living under idolatry.”
 A fine line, indeed!

-Scripture uses both “riches” and “wealth” to describe our relationship with money, and sometimes it uses the terms interchangeably.
-But at other times, they are not the same, though the distinction is usually a spiritual one (having to do with temptations and desires) that has mostly to do with our heart attitudes.
+Scripture uses both “riches” and “wealth” to describe our relationship with money, and sometimes the terms are used interchangeably.
+But at other times, they are not the same, though the distinction is usually a spiritual one (having to do with temptations and desires) that mainly concerns our heart attitudes.

-The Bible seems to make this distinction based on two different extremes.
+The Bible seems to draw this distinction between two extremes.

 But “riches” are often mentioned in the context of the desire to “become rich,” which can come from a self-indulgent, greedy heart.
 It implies more than enough, but even then, contentment remains elusive because more than enough is never enough either.